phaustin/a301_eoas/notebooks/week8/goes_true_color.md

 ### Natural vs. veggie green

-The GREEN "veggie" channel on GOES-16 does not measure visible green light.
-Instead, it measures a near-infrared band sensitive to chlorophyll.
+The GREEN "veggie" channel on GOES-16 corresponds to the landsat NIR band 5.
 We could use that channel in place of green, but it would make the green in our image appear too vibrant.
 Instead, we will tone-down the green channel by interpolating the value to simulate a natural green color.